 Fewer decorations.
 We cut a fresh Christmas tree at a local farm every year, and decorate it with pretty natural things, like pinecones and red berries.
 In my opinion, trees are perfectly beautiful in their own right; they don't really need our help or adornment.
 This year, I made a cedar wreath for our front door with boughs cut from the bottom of our Christmas tree, and decorated it with foraged berries and pinecones.
 We put up stockings, throw a cozy blanket on the couch, and call it Christmasy!

 Fewer baked goods.
 I bake your typical star-and-tree-shaped Christmas sugar cookies with my sister-in-law, a tradition we started a few years ago.
-They look nothing like magazine and Pinterest photos, but they taste great and we have fun!
+They look nothing like magazine or Pinterest photos, but they taste great and we have fun!
 My grandmother and I make traditional braided Swiss bread, and my mom makes pumpkin pie for dessert Christmas Day.
 In past years, I've baked all sorts of extra goodies to give as gifts, and even tried candy-making, only to learn that I don't really enjoy baking, and candy-making is the worst!

 More time spent at home with family, and outside in nature!
 We enjoy walking through neighborhoods looking at Christmas lights and listening to Christmas music at home.
 I absolutely love a nice snowy snowshoe trek through the woods or ice skating.
 And nothing sets the tone for me quite like the candlelight Christmas Eve service at our church.